 - David Weber's Safehold books feature the Church of God Awaiting.
 It was designed by megalomaniac Luddites gone mad with power to prevent the last colony of humans from ever redeveloping advanced tech, in an attempt to avoid the attentions of the xenophobic alien Gbaba.
 And, of course, to feed the egos of the megalomaniacs in question by making them into "Archangels."
 The original idea for the colony was that they would abandon advanced tech for a few centuries to hide from the Gbaba, but preserve records of tech and the existence of the Gbaba so that the colony would know what to avoid doing until they had tech advanced enough to destroy the Gbaba.
 In the eight centuries between then and the present day, the members of the Church of God Awaiting, ignorant of this, also make it into a Corrupt Church.

-- Speaking of Star Wars, the Potentium Heresy.
+- Star Wars has the Potentium Heresy.
 It says that dividing the Force into good and evil is too simplistic, and that as long as you listen to the Force, everything will work out for the best.
 It was a Sith lie.
 It actually catches Han and Leia's son, though he, somewhat Genre Savvy, doesn't teach Luke's son about it.
 This leads to a huge What an Idiot moment.

 - The Chapter from Book of the Long Sun probably qualifies, because although individual members may be kindly or even saintly, the gods that they worship are in fact the uploaded personalities of a dictator, his family and some of his closest advisers, almost all of whose idea of a commandment is Your government isn't sacrificing to me enough; overthrow them right now and let me know when you've done it; if you sacrifice enough children to me you'll probably get my attention.